nautobot/devicetype-library/README.md

 ## Repository Forked from NetBox Community Device Type Library

-This repository is a fork of the [NetBox Device Type Library](https://github.com/netbox-community/devicetype-library/).
+This repository started as a fork of the [NetBox Device Type Library](https://github.com/netbox-community/devicetype-library/).